Turkey Hunters' Tale Tommy and Billy were discussing their latest turkey shoot. Tommy says emphatically, 'I am never going to take my wife

 said, that the plump, nude turkey woke up and seeing its state became irate

+and angry.
 The last we heard was that poor old Maisie was last seen being chased

 around her kitchen by a plump but stark naked turkey.